memoryunreal/Corruption-Invariant-Tracking-Benchmark/README.md

 | DepthTrack    | RGB-Depth Tracking  | 50       | Noise; Blur; Digital; Transmission; Multi-modal |

 ## Random Corruption Robustness
+Since corruptions in the real world are numerous and unpredictable, it is more practical and challenging to simulate the corruptions in a random way.
+We use the UAV20L to simulate a tracker equipped on a UAV in the real world.
+Thus, long-time tracking, outdoor acquisition, and high efficiency are required, resulting in complex and unpredictable corruptions.
 ![image](https://github.com/memoryunreal/Corruption-Invariant-Tracking-Benchmark/blob/main/randomuav.png)

 ## Corrupted Data Corruption Visualization

 ![image](https://github.com/memoryunreal/Corruption-Invariant-Tracking-Benchmark/blob/main/visualization.png)

 ## Tracker performance on clean data and corrupted data.
 Results are shown in percentage.